influxdata/influxdb/ui/src/writeData/components/telegrafPlugins/modbus.md

 These types are used for integer input values.
 Select the one that matches your modbus data source.

-#### Floating Point: `FLOAT32-IEEE`
+#### Floating Point: `FLOAT32-IEEE`, `FLOAT64-IEEE`

-Use this type if your modbus registers contain a value that is encoded in this format.
-This type always includes the sign and therefore there exists no variant.
+Use these types if your modbus registers contain a value that is encoded in this format.
+These types always include the sign and therefore there exists no variant.

 #### Fixed Point: `FIXED`, `UFIXED` (`FLOAT32`)